nick-roberson/fastapi-gen/README.md

 │ --help                                                       Show this message and exit.                                                                                                                │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
+│ create                   Create a new configuration file interactively.                                                                                                                                 │
 │ generate                 Generate a FastAPI backend and React frontend from the input yaml config.                                                                                                      │
 │ regenerate               Just regenerate the frontend or backend templates, do not recreate the application.                                                                                            │
 │ test-data                Generate fake data for the service                                                                                                                                             │